THE NATIONAL VOICE FOR HOSPICE AND PALLIATIVE CARE MOVEMENT IN MALAYSIA

-At the NGO level two eight bedded hospice hospitals were set up in Penang in 2001.
+Initially at the NGO level two eight bedded hospice hospitals were set up in Penang in 2001.
 One of these two has a hospice home programme as well.
-Thus for this hospice service, continuity of care is possible – the patient can be cared for at home and when necessary, admitted to the hospice hospital for a few days.
+Thus for this hospice service, continuity of care is possible – the patient can be cared for at home and when necessary, admitted to the hospice institution for a few days.

 Unfortunately, one of the NGOs had to suspend its in-patient service in May 2009 due to financial constraints and concentrate on its home programme.
 On the other hand the second NGO service has expended into a 16-bedded facility.